search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-The definition of a Notice of Litigation is that it’s a legal document that informs the recipient of an impending lawsuit.
+A notice of litigation is a legal document that informs the recipient of an impending lawsuit.
 The notice instructs the recipient to preserve certain business information for use during the lawsuit.

 Notice of Litigation Benefits

-In 2022, much of a business’s information is electronically stored.
-Naturally, electronically stored information (ESI) is easy to destroy.
+Today, much of a business’s information is electronically stored.
+Naturally, electronically stored information (ESI) is easily destroyed.
 This is a huge disadvantage for business owners or other parties preparing for a lawsuit.
-One of the Notice of Litigation advantages is that the sender legally requires the recipient to preserve certain evidence for future use.
+That said, one advantage of a notice of litigation is that the sender legally requires the recipient to preserve certain evidence for future use.
 Many cases rely on business documents generated by the opposing party to prove their case.

 Notice of Litigation Considerations

-Although a Notice of Litigation is not sent directly from the court, it is still an official document.
-One of the Notice of Litigation disadvantages is that it’s not foolproof.
-In other words, if the opposing party chooses to disregard the notice, the sender may be out of luck and have to seek sanctions through the court.
-Additionally, what you do with a Notice of Litigation depends on whether you are the sender or the recipient.
-A recipient of a Notice of Litigation should:
+Although a notice of litigation is not sent directly from the court, it is still an official document.
+One disadvantage to a notice of litigation is that it’s not foolproof.
+If the opposing party chooses to disregard the notice, the sender may be out of luck and have to seek sanctions through the court.
+Additionally, what needs to be done with a litigation notice varies depending on whether the person dealing with it is the sender or the recipient.
+The recipient of a litigation notice should:

 • Discontinue regular destruction of records